byterubpay/byterub-site/_posts/2018-08-20-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-08-20.md

 **\<suraeNoether>** google forms is criticized as being ... google, obviously
 **\<sarang>** Cast a wide net for quality applicants
 **\<suraeNoether>** surveymonky allegedly leaks IP addresses, etc
-**\<suraeNoether>** my understanding is that thunderosa on reddit has made secure survey software for monero before, so that'd be interseting to look into
+**\<suraeNoether>** my understanding is that thunderosa on reddit has made secure survey software for byterub before, so that'd be interseting to look into
 **\<endogenic>** use blockchain
 **\<sgp\_1>** When using Google you give the info to Google, but only form info is shared with the owner
 **\<suraeNoether>** as far as advertising and finding sources for job postings, that part is easy. we can literally just send out an advertising email to every single computer science and math department in the US and europe. no problem. that's not hard, and there are lists for things like that.